-Appendix O provides a brief description of the water resources situation and planning processes followed by DWA, whereby the proposed project to augment water supplies to the Lephalale area was derived at.
+Appendix S contains a report on the matters raised by the Agricultural Sector.
+The purpose of this report is to provide a brief description of the water resources situation and planning processes followed by DWA whereby the proposed project to augment water supplies to the Lephalale area was derived at.